Derangedteddy/CimBehaviorImprovements/README.md

   - Initial alpha build.
 - v.0.0.2 (11/24/2023)
   - Fixed ApplyToSchoolSystem logic so that it now successfully queries the household for dependent children and seniors.
+- v.1.0.0 (11/25/2023)
+  - Added student stipend
+  - Added logic to suppress high rent warnings for households with more than $1,000 cash on hand.

 ## Planned Features
 - User configurable options